 The academy operates a vertical tutoring system.
 This means that instead of the academy being organised into year groups, registering together, we have broken them up into four Houses.
 Each House contains eight form groups which comprise of year 7 to year 11 students.

-These form groups meet for 15 minutes in the morning and in this time they are prepared for their academy day.
-They also meet for 30 minutes in the afternoon to take part in the assembly and tutorial activities programme.
-During this time students engage in group activities, house competitions, sporting challenges and thinking exercises.
+These form groups meet during the academy day to take part in the assembly and tutorial activities programme.
+During this time students engage in group activities, house competitions, sporting challenges, reading and thinking exercises.
 The purpose is to prepare them, challenge them and to stretch them.

 The Houses are designed to offer a consistent experience for the student’s time in the academy.
 At the same time each House strives to establish its own identity within the academy community.